 Diary

 This diary works the other way from most - newest entries are at the bottom.
-I have deleted many old entries, so it starts rather abruptly, as I make space for new entries by deleting early ones.
+I have deleted many old entries, so it starts rather abruptly, as I make space for new entries by removing early ones.

 Still lots of copies of SABINE BARING-GOULD; THE MAN WHO TOLD A THOUSAND STORIES in my back bedroom.
 Might have to drop the cover price a bit...Please think about buying a copy.
 It's very readable!!